Hypoxia (medicine): Cerebral hypoxia

 Cerebral hypoxia is hypoxia specifically involving the brain.
 The four categories of cerebral hypoxia in order of increasing severity are: diffuse cerebral hypoxia (DCH), focal cerebral ischemia, cerebral infarction, and global cerebral ischemia.
 Prolonged hypoxia induces neuronal cell death via apoptosis, resulting in a hypoxic brain injury.

 Oxygen deprivation can be hypoxic (reduced general oxygen availability) or ischemic (oxygen deprivation due to a disruption in blood flow) in origin.
 Brain injury as a result of oxygen deprivation is generally termed hypoxic injury.
 Hypoxic ischemic encephalopathy (HIE) is a condition that occurs when the entire brain is deprived of an adequate oxygen supply, but the deprivation is not total.
 While HIE is associated in most cases with oxygen deprivation in the neonate due to birth asphyxia, it can occur in all age groups, and is often a complication of cardiac arrest.

 Corneal hypoxia

-Long term use of some types of contact lenses can result in hypoxia damage to the corneas.
+Although corneal hypoxia can arise from any of several causes, it is primarily attributable to the prolonged use of contact lenses.
 The corneas are not perfused and get their oxygen from the atmosphere by diffusion.
-Impermeable contact lenses form a barrier to this diffusion and this can cause damage to the corneas.
+Impermeable contact lenses form a barrier to this diffusion, and therefore can cause damage to the corneas.
+Symptoms may include irritation, excessive tearing and blurred vision.
+The sequelae of corneal hypoxia include punctate keratitis, corneal neovascularization and epithelial microcysts.